 Jeff Bezos Steps Up His Charitable Giving

 Jeff Bezos has not always been viewed as the most generous billionaire, as he has donated less than others, such as Warren Buffett and Bill Gates, to charitable organizations and causes.
 Bezos also has refrained from participating in The Giving Pledge.
 Ex-wife MacKenzie Scott committed to the initiative, in which the world’s wealthiest people pledge to donate half their wealth either throughout their lifetime or after their death.
-Gates, Buffett and about 230 others have signed The Giving Pledge.
+Gates, Buffett, and about 235 other individuals and couples have signed The Giving Pledge.

 However, in 2020, Jeff Bezos made the single largest charitable donation of the year, giving $10 billion to launch the Bezos Earth Fund, an organization that supports nonprofits working to fight climate change.
 Bezos also made a $100 million donation to the Feeding America COVID-19 Response Fund.

-The couple purchased an estate in the Medina neighborhood of Seattle in 1998.
+MacKenzie and Jeff Bezos purchased an estate in the Medina neighborhood of Seattle in 1998.
 It consisted of two homes totaling nearly 29,000 square feet.
 Bezos purchased the neighboring property, which consisted of five acres and a 24,000-square-foot house, in 2010.
-The compound is believed to be Bezos’ primary home.
+The compound is believed to be Bezos’ primary home, post-divorce.

 Bezos added a Texas ranch to his portfolio in 2004.
 Located near Van Horn, the property serves as the base of operations for Blue Origin, according to Architectural Digest.

-Bezos owns estates in Beverly Hills, California, worth more than $200 million.
-He owns adjoining mansions purchased in 2007 for $24.45 million and in 2017 for $12.9 million, according to Architectural Digest.
-In 2020, he paid $165 million for a historic mansion previously owned by David Geffen.
+Bezos owns estates in Beverly Hills, California, including one acquired in 2020 when he paid $165 million for a historic mansion previously owned by David Geffen.